zhehangd/qjulia2/README.md

 Since 2020-03-29 CUDA support is added to grealy accelerate the rendering.

-Currently the only supported image format is PNG.
+Currently the only supported image format is [PPM](http://netpbm.sourceforge.net/doc/ppm.html).
+You will need to do conversion yourself to get any other format.

 ## Install